Observability with OpenTelemetry

 private val serviceName = "ldbc-otel-example"

-private def resource: Resource[IO, Connection[IO]] =
+private def setupObservability: Resource[IO, Connector[IO]] =

 for